apigee/openbank/README.md

 ## Data
 The dummy Backend system is created by the deploy script for this OpenBank solution and is hosted on [Baas 2.0](http://apibaas.apigee.com/) in your org.
 You can find the dummy data under `./setup/data` folder

+## Notes for Implementors

+### Client App Developers

+- The APIs use Public/Private Key pair for doing JWS signing of the Payload.
+The Public Key of the sample bank and Private Key for the sample TPP (Client App) are present in `./test` folder.

+### API Deployment

+- You can find two sets of Public/Private Key Pair under `./test` folder; you could use it for configuring the APIs to use them for signing/verifying the responses/requests.
+- Private key for the bank has to be provided during deployment.
+It is recommended to define a Prompt in config.yml and use it as value for the private key.
+- For Production access, a Mutual TSL connectivity needs to be configured as defined [here](http://docs.apigee.com/api-services/content/creating-virtual-host).
+- While running `gulp deploy` please do make sure there are no custom APIs defined with the same names; otherwise those APIs will be overwritten with a new revision.

 ## Changelog